milindparikh/mps/README.md

 3. STREAM and REPLAY

-We chose to expose two main modes of operations: STREAM and REPLAY
+We chose to expose two main modes of operations: STREAM and REPLAY in subscription

 Streaming is the process through which a client "tags" on the stream in context of data flowing through in Kafka.
 This is the most efficient usage from a Kafka perspective.
+Streaming is simple.

+	stream

+       add_subscription (Subscriber, {"Promotions", "com.amazon.sales.orders", <InstanceId>, <CB>})

+devolves to

+       add_subscription (Subscriber, {"Promotions", "com.amazon.sales.orders", <InstanceId>, <CB>}, stream)

 Replaying is when a client needs to look at the history of that Topic/Key.
 There is no current merge capabilities when the replay becomes in-sync with the stream.
+The following verbs are supported in mps

+	     {replay, from_begining, to_end}       %% the end as it exists at the start of replay {replay, from_begining, to_infinity}  %% after playing catchup, behaves like stream on own channel

+	     {replay, from_begining, {to_offset, M}}
+	     {replay, {from_offset N}, {to_offset, M}}

+Replaying is not free and in some cases, becomes expensive and in rare cases very expensive.
+The reason is essentially the client is creating his/her own channel without amortizing the cost with several other clients.
+But essentially, thanks to riak core (below), it really becomes an issue for expense rather than a question of doability.